Religiously motivated violence

 groundless.
 It became law during 2009-OCT.
 No charges have been made under this

-law for hate speech, and none are ever likely.
+law for hate speech, and none are ever likely to be made in the future.

 As the battle over same-sex marriage reached its peak in mid-2015, some religious conservatives expressed concerns that their religious liberty was being attacked.
-In particular, their churches might be forced to violate their beliefs by marrying same-sex couples or lose their tax-exempt status.
+In particular, their churches might be forced to violate their beliefs by solemnizing the marriages of same-sex couples or lose their tax-exempt status.

 Many Christian leaders